History of artificial intelligence

-The history of artificial intelligence (AI) began in antiquity, with myths, stories and rumors of artificial beings endowed with intelligence or consciousness by master craftsmen.
-The seeds of modern AI were planted by philosophers who attempted to describe the process of human thinking as the mechanical manipulation of symbols.This work culminated in the invention of the programmable digital computer in the 1940s, a machine based on the abstract essence of mathematical reasoning.
-This device and the ideas behind it inspired a handful of scientists to begin seriously discussing the possibility of building an electronic brain.
+The history of artificial intelligence (AI) began in antiquity, with myths, stories, and rumors of artificial beings endowed with intelligence or consciousness by master craftsmen.
+The study of logic and formal reasoning from antiquity to the present led directly to the invention of the programmable digital computer in the 1940s, a machine based on abstract mathematical reasoning.
+This device and the ideas behind it inspired scientists to begin discussing the possibility of building an electronic brain.

-The field of AI research was founded at a workshop held on the campus of Dartmouth College, USA during the summer of 1956.
-Those who attended would become the leaders of AI research for decades.
-Many of them predicted that a machine as intelligent as a human being would exist in no more than a generation, and they were given millions of dollars to make this vision come true.
+The field of AI research was founded at a workshop held on the campus of Dartmouth College in 1956.
+Attendees of the workshop became the leaders of AI research for decades.
+Many of them predicted that machines as intelligent as humans would exist within a generation.
+The U.S. government provided millions of dollars with the hope of making this vision come true.